IMAGE() Function in Salesforce [Use Cases, Syntax & Examples]

 6. GETSESSIONID Function: In the IMAGE function, you cannot use the Salesforce GETSESSIONID function as an argument.

-7. Store Images: You can store the image in the Salesforce Documents and use the URL of the document in the image_url parameter of the IMAGE function as the reference of the image.
+7. Store Images: You can store the image in the Salesforce Documents and use the URL of the document in the image_url parameter of the IMAGE function as the reference to the image.

-8. Internet Explorer Settings: If you are using Internet Explorer to display the images using the HTTP protocol, you need to adjust the security settings of the Explorer, otherwise it shows the warnings prompt.
+8. Internet Explorer Settings: If you are using Internet Explorer to display images via the HTTP protocol, you need to adjust the security settings in Explorer; otherwise, you will see a warning prompt.

-Additionally, keep in mind that the IMAGE Function returns the result in the form of text so select the formula return type as TEXT.
-If you select any other field type as the return type of the formula field, you will get an error.
+Additionally, keep in mind that the IMAGE Function returns the result in the form of text, so select the formula return type as TEXT.
+If you choose any other field type as the return type of the formula field, you will get an error.

-Now, we will move ahead and learn how we can add the image in the formula field using the Salesforce IMAGE function in Salesforce Lightning and Salesforce Classic.
+Now, we will learn how to add an image to the formula field using the IMAGE() function in Salesforce.

-The following are the steps to use the Salesforce IMAGE Function to add an image in the formula field in Salesforce Lightning:
+The following steps show how to use the Salesforce IMAGE Function to add an image to a formula field in Salesforce.

 IMAGE Function in Salesforce